duke-libraries/file-tracker/README.md

 - `FILE_TRACKER_DB_USER` - Database user name (default: `file_tracker`)
 - `FILE_TRACKER_DB_PASS` - Database user password (required for production)
-- `LARGE_FILE_THRESHHOLD` - Integer byte size, above which a file is considered "large" for purposes of job queueing (default: 1G).
+- `LARGE_FILE_THRESHHOLD` - Integer byte size, above which a file is considered "large" for purposes of job queueing (default: 1000000000 [= 1G]).
+- `FIXITY_CHECK_PERIOD` - Integer number of days after which fixity should be re-checked (default: 60).
+- `BATCH_FIXITY_CHECK_LIMIT` - Integer maximum number of files to submit for fixity checking in a single batch (default: 100000).

 See `config/locales/en.yml` for i18n keys.